devodo/DivertR/docs/Redirect.md

 ## Relay next

-Any number of redirects can be added to a Redirect.
-When redirects are added they are pushed onto a stack (with the last added at the top).
+Any number of Vias can be added to a Redirect.
+When Vias are added they are pushed onto a stack (with the last added at the top).

 ![Via Stack](./assets/images/Via_Stack.svg)

 Proxy calls are traversed through the stack from top to bottom.
-If a call matches the `To` constraint it is passed to the via delegate for handling.
+If a call matches the `To` constraint it is passed to the Via delegate for handling.
-If no redirects match, the call falls through the stack to the root instance.
+If no Vias match, the call falls through the stack to the root instance.

-Via delegates can relay the call directly to the root as in the previous example but they can also continue the call down the via stack by calling the `Relay.Next` property as follows:
+Via delegates can relay the call directly to the root as in the previous example but they can also continue the call down the Via stack by calling the `Relay.Next` property as follows:

 ```csharp
 fooRedirect